 The Lapierre would also be of great benefit as a daily commuter bike.
 You could even use it for a spot of touring, a rear rack can be fitted, along with mudguards.

-I really like the Lapierre E-Sensium 300, it’s a very nice looking bike for starters and its clean lines are helped by the fully integrated cable routing.
+I like the Lapierre E-Sensium 300, it’s a very nice-looking bike for starters and its clean lines are helped by the fully integrated cable routing.
 Although it’s marginally heavier than the similarly specced Orbea Gain D40, it is £50 cheaper making it a very tempting alternative.

 I’ve always liked Lapierre bikes, and the E-Sensium would make an excellent entry into the world of electric road bikes.
 Its main competitors are the aforementioned Orbea Gain D40 and also the excellent Ribble CGR AL e which at £2399 is excellent value and has Shimano 105 groupset.

-If weight is an important deciding factor, then the Lapierre looses out in this department as it heavier than both the Ribble and Orbea (by over 1kg).
+If weight is an important deciding factor, then the Lapierre loses out in this department as it is heavier than both the Ribble and Orbea (by over 1kg).